 The Company presents comprehensive loss in accordance with ASC Topic 220, Comprehensive Income.
-Comprehensive loss is comprised of the Company's net loss for the period and unrealized gains and losses on available-for-sale marketable securities.
+Comprehensive loss is comprised of the Company's net loss for the years ended June 30, 2013 and 2012 and the Company's net loss and unrealized gains on available-for-sale marketable securities for the year ended June 30, 2011.